Ken Kandodo: Political career

 Kandodo became a senior member of the Malawi Congress Party.
 In 2006 he joined the Democratic Progressive Party.
 Kandodo was elected Member of Parliament for Kasungu Central in May 2009.
 He was appointed Minister of Finance on 15 June 2009, replacing Goodall Gondwe.
 Ken Kandodo introduced the unpopular Zero Deficit Budget in Malawi in 2011 under the Bingu wa Mutharika administration.
 This was an unpopular bill during a time of economic crisis in Malawi that lead to unprecedented levels of fuel shortage, forex exchange and general economic mismanagement.
 This led to the nationwide economic based July, 20th 2011 Malawi protests.
 Kandodo was replaced after 2 months after the protests by Ken Lipenga as part of the Cabinet reshuffle that occurred on 8 September 2011.

 Philanthropy

 He is sponsor of the Ken Kandodo Trophy, which presents awards to soccer and netball teams in and around Kasungu.

 Personal

-In 1991, he married Monica Kandodo (née Chavula) a chartered quantity surveyor and have two daughters together, namely Esnath and Matilda Kandodo.
+In 1991, he married Monica Kandodo (née Chavula) a chartered quantity surveyor and have two daughters together.

 His cousin, Jane Dzanjalimodzi, was appointed First Secretary to the Malawi Mission in Egypt in November 2010.

 He reported having contracted COVID-19 on 22 December 2020.
 He later recovered.